What Is Case Management Software?

 Flexibility and Usability

 The best case management software will adapt to fit your firm rather than the other way around.
-This requires customizable menus and dashboards to enable the kind of operational visibility you need to keep cases moving.
-Flexible CMS will also include cloud-based accessibility across approved devices, allowing attorneys to find and view key files even if they’re away from their desks.
-And when it comes to usability, pay attention to how easy it is for your staff to intuitively navigate the product’s interface—if it will take weeks for your team to learn how to use a CMS, it might not have the usability you’re looking for.
+This requires customizable menus and dashboards that give you operational visibility to keep your cases moving.
+Flexible CMS will also include cloud-based accessibility across approved devices.
+With this functionality, attorneys can find and view key files even if they’re away from their desks.
+And, when it comes to usability, note how easy it is for your staff to navigate the product’s interface.
+After all, if it will take weeks for your team to learn a CMS, it might not have the usability you’re looking for.

 One of the most important parts of any case management software is how well it helps your staff find a document or record.
-Look closely at how different CMS solutions handle search: Does the CMS allow you to search inside any screen on the platform, or does it require you to click out to a separate menu?
-Can the search function look for data across all fields in your system, or will it only look for the titles of documents?
-Does this CMS measure the average search time in minutes or seconds?
-Ultimately, the right CMS for you will empower your team to immediately locate any record on your system with a few clicks.
+Look closely at how different CMS solutions handle search.
+Does the CMS allow you to search inside any screen on the platform?
+Or does it require you to click out to a separate menu?
+Can the search function look for data across all fields in your system?
+Or will it only look for the titles of documents?
+Does this CMS measure average search time in minutes or seconds?
+Ultimately, the right CMS will empower your team to immediately locate any record on your system with a few clicks.

 File Management and Storage

-The success of your cases depends on proper management of the documents, reports, and records in your case files.
-The best case management software will have a smart way of storing key files and case records in a dedicated private cloud rather than on hard drives alone.
-This not only makes it easier to locate the files you need whenever you search for them, but also protects you from loss or accident that could affect onsite storage.
+The success of your cases depends on proper management of documents, reports, and records.
+The best case management software will store key files and records in a dedicated private cloud rather than on hard drives alone.
+This makes it easier to locate the files you need whenever you search for them.
+Moreover, it will protect you from loss or accident that could affect onsite storage.

-Keeping in touch with your clients is essential to any successful law practice, so choose a CMS designed with client communication in mind.
-You want communication capabilities that make it easy to contact clients via phone, email or text from within the software.
-This lets your staff quickly verify case details and share updates while making an easy to access record of each interaction.
-Again, the files and documents shared with your clients are a key part of this; CMS that automatically captures emails with their attachments and allows electronic signatures makes client communication much easier.
+Keeping in touch with your clients is essential to any successful law practice.
+Therefore, you want to choose CMS designed with client communication in mind.
+You want communication capabilities that make it easy to contact clients via phone, email, or text from within the software.
+This lets your staff quickly verify case details and share updates while recording each interaction.
+Again, the files and documents shared with your clients are a key part of this.
+CMS that automatically captures emails with their attachments and allows electronic signatures makes client communication much easier.

 Analytics and Reporting

-By making every action on your case workflow visible and measurable, the best case management software will help your firm learn from every case.
-However, CMS analytics are only as useful as the searching and reporting capabilities allow; in other words, your team needs to be able to quickly access and comprehend the right reports in order to pinpoint bottlenecks and streamline specific actions.
-Pay attention to how a CMS handles different reports and how easy they are to share and consume—with the right analytics insight, your firm can streamline its operations and grow its business without having to invest in expensive consultants.
+CMS should make every action on your case workflow visible and measurable.
+Indeed, the best case management software will help your firm learn from every case.
+However, CMS analytics are only as useful as the searching and reporting capabilities allow.
+In other words, your team needs to be able to quickly access and comprehend the right reports in order to eliminate bottlenecks and streamline activity.
+Investigate how a CMS handles different reports and how easy they are to share and consume.
+With the right analytics insight, your firm can optimize and grow its operations without having to invest in expensive consultants.

-Now you have a good understanding of what case management software is, how it can benefit your firm, and the kinds of features to prioritize.
-Whether you’re trying to decide which CMS platform is right for your firm or have more questions about CMS technology in general, our team at GrowPath will be happy to help with your questions.
-Feel free to reach out to us at GrowPath.com/contact or visit our blog for more articles about specific applications of CMS.
+You now have a good understanding of what case management software is.
+You also see how it can benefit your firm and the kinds of features to prioritize.
+Whether you’re deciding which CMS platform is best or have more questions about CMS technology generally, the GrowPath team is happy to help.
+Feel free to reach out at GrowPath.com You can also visit our blog for more articles about specific applications of CMS.